wojtekgoo/wojtekgoo.github.io/_posts/2022-01-01-HEVD_A_Primer_On_Windows_Drivers.md

 ![IOCTL flow](/assets/img/IOCTL_flow.png)
 _IOCTL flow around the system_

-Equipped with this basic knowledge, let's move on in the next article to the analysis of the first vulnerability in HEVD - [the Stack Overflow](https://wojtekgoo.github.io/posts/HEVD_Stack_Overflow/).
+Equipped with this basic knowledge, let's move on to the next article and analyze the first vulnerability in HEVD - [the Stack Overflow](https://wojtekgoo.github.io/posts/HEVD_Stack_Overflow/).

 ## <span class="myheader">References<span>